LA-CoNGA/Preparation/syllabus/OurSyllabus/IntroductionToElectronicsForPhysicistsSyllabus.md

-# Research Software Engineering in Python
+# Introduction to Electronics for Physicists

 Instructor:

-Number of hours: 16 hours of classes over one month (~24 hours of total work)
+Number of hours: 16 hours of classes over one month (~24 hours of total work) (Reina: too much!?!)

 Number of ECTS: 1 ECTS

 ## Course description
-The aim of this course is learn how to construct reliable, readable, efficient research software in a collaborative environment.
-The course is based on Python but the general ideas can be applied to any other programming language.

 ### Topic overview

-* Introduction to software engineering for reproducible research
-* Python basics
-* Research Data in Python
-* Version Control
-* Testing your code
-* Building software projects
-* Reproducible environments
-* Construction and design practices
-* Speed and optimisation
-* Advanced Programming Techniques
+* Add here a list of topics to cover

 ## Pre-requisites

 Basic programming knowledge.
-Students should have done an introductory course in Python, we will provide a recommended online course.
+Something else?

 ## Schedule